 This client is one of the numerous clients that I have helped who was injured in Florida but lived out of state.

-My actual case: $10,000 Settlement for my client, who was young lady.
+For my client, who was young lady.
 Another car crashed into her car.
 My client injured her wrist.

 Nationwide insured the at fault driver with $10,000 in bodily injury liability coverage.
 My client did not have uninsured motorist coverage.